zsahmed/dialogflow_cloudfunction/README.md

    persisted after the conversation to be used in training the Agent.
 This will lead to more fluid and natural interactions with the Agent.

    Furthermore, Entities mentioned by the user such as `Symptoms` and `geo-city` should also be persisted.
-This could potentially lead to the creation of a native analytics service that could predict when and where outbreaks of diseases occur based on user input.
-This would allow DialogFlow to be backed not only by public CDC and Government data, but also an in-house custom model.
+Storing these entity data could allow the creation of a native analytics service, providing descriptive and predictive statistics about where and when outbreaks of diseases occur based on user input.
+These early detection systems would allow the Dialogflow Agent to utilize an in-house custom model in addition to CDC and other government data.
+Such a data repository would also be helpful to public health researchers and government agencies seeking to track the spread of vector borne diseases.

+3. Multilingual Agent support.

+   eVect Health provides health and medical information for countries and cities throughout the world.
+However, the Agent currently only interprets English inputs.
+Future iterations may include support for other languages, enabling non English speakers throughout the globe to interact with the application.
+Dialogflow currently supports speech-to-text/speech recognition for [20 of the most common global languages](https://cloud.google.com/dialogflow-enterprise/docs/reference/language) in addition to regional dialects.